sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Custom bit sizes

-Another interesting feature of zig's type system is custom sized types.
+Another interesting feature of zig's type system is custom-sized types.
 For example, let's represent a type able to hold **8** distinct values.
 To make it sol, all you need is **3 bits**, so declare `var x: u3 = 0;` is a complete valid statement.

 ### Small tour on types

-Below a small sample on how those types behave:
+This is a small sample of how those types behave:

 ```zig
 // 1-sample-types.zig